Bolton: Culture and society

-According to a survey of the British Association for the Advancement of Science, Boltonians are the friendliest people in Britain.
 Humphrey Spender photographed Bolton calling it Worktown for the Mass-Observation Project, a social research organisation which aimed to record everyday life in Britain.
-His photographs provide a record of ordinary people living and working in a British pre-War industrial town.
+His photographs provide a record of ordinary people living and working in a British pre-World War Two industrial town.
+According to a 2003 survey of the British Association for the Advancement of Science, Boltonians are the friendliest people in Britain.

 Bolton has several theatres including the Octagon and independent groups such as Bolton Little Theatre and the Phoenix Theatre Company.
+Comedian Peter Kay was a member of the Octagon youth theatre and worked in the box office for about four months, until being dismissed.
+Actress Maxine Peake made her professional debut at the Octagon and director Danny Boyle was inspired to start his career when he worked there as an usher.
 Inside the Town Hall there is a theatre and conference complex, the Albert Halls.
 Le Mans Crescent, home to the central library, museum, art gallery, aquarium, magistrates' court and town hall, is to be the centre of a new Cultural Quarter.
 The library and museum are to be extended into the area now occupied by the Magistrates Court.
 Bolton Museum and Art Gallery houses a collection of local and international art.
 Bolton Steam Museum houses a variety of preserved steam engines in part of the old Atlas Mill.
+A noted 1953 painting by L. S. Lowry depicts match-day crowds at Burnden Park, the former home stadium of Bolton Wanderers Football Club.
+The painting is in the collection of The Lowry arts centre in Salford, and was exhibited at Bolton Museum and Art Gallery in 2023.

 Bolton Central Library was one of the earliest public libraries established after the Public Libraries Act 1850, opening in October 1853 in the Exchange Building on the old market square (Victoria Square) before moving to Le Mans Crescent in July 1938.
 The Bolton Symphony Orchestra performs regular concerts at the Albert Halls and Victoria Hall in the town centre.

 The 2008 BBC Radio 3 Adult Choir of the Year and five times gold-medal winning barbershop chorus The Cottontown Chorus is based in Bolton.

-The town's daily newspaper is The Bolton News, formerly the Bolton Evening News.
-There is a weekly free paper, the Bolton Journal and Bolton Council's monthly newspaper, Bolton Scene.
-The town is part of the BBC North West and ITV Granada television regions, served by the Winter Hill transmitter near Belmont.
-Local radio is provided by Greatest Hits Radio Greater Manchester (formerly Tower FM), which broadcasts across Bolton and Bury; Bolton FM began broadcasting in 2009.